 Among civilians, objects connected with the tragedy of war took on superstitious meaning.
 For example, the bullets extracted from the body of a wounded person, the shrapnel of grenades and the buttons and stars of fallen soldiers were considered protective objects.

-Everyone, at some point, will have become attached to a small object.
+At some point, everyone will become attached to a small object.
 We all get used to always having it with us and we miss it when we leave it behind or, even worse, lose it.
 In this way, those same drives are renewed that led man to seek an object in the first place, seeking arcane protection that would mitigate his fear of the unknown.

 For example, nowadays, there is no actor who does not have a little amulet, from the common rabbit’s foot to more personal objects such as medals, sacred images (where superstition disguises itself as mysticism) or other objects of all kinds, linked to a memory or to particular events.
 The same goes for athletes and sportsmen and for anyone who practices demanding, dangerous and competitive activities.
 Those with lucky charms consecrated by a witch are more likely to flourish in their field.

-According to the theory of magical art, the amulet has an efficacy, which comes from the transfer of charged energy onto the amulet by an occultist.
+According to the theory of magical art, the amulet has an efficacy, which comes from an occultist’s transfer of charged energy onto the amulet.
 This energy transfer must be carried out with precise and particular rituals on the object.
-Various energies are concentrated onto the talisman which transforms it from inert matter into a vitalized and palpitating condenser of beneficial influences.
+Various energies are concentrated onto the talisman, transforming it from inert matter into a vitalized and palpitating condenser of beneficial influences.

 An amulet has the function of concentrating and fixing all the positive astral energies, placing the man who possesses it at the focal point of these forces, enhancing his vitality and providing him with a better condition after death.